Keep the Recyclables Stream Clean!

 - OPT FOR USED PRODUCTS.

-Reuse what you already have or purchase a “gently used” item from a resale/thrift shop.
-Browse websites such as Craigslist or share/trade items with friends and neighbors.
+Reuse what you already have or purchase a “gently used” item from a resale shop or website.
+Share/trade items with friends and neighbors.

 - CHOOSE REUSABLES.

-Shop with reusable bags and totes, bring your travel mug to the coffee shop and carry a reusable water bottle with you!
+Shop with reusable bags and totes, bring your travel mug to the coffee shop and carry a reusable water bottle!

 - 40% OF FOOD IS WASTED IN AMERICA EVERY YEAR.
 AVOID FOOD WASTE.